July 17, 2024

 #2.
 Add the Facebook Pixel Custom Tag Template to your GTM container

-If you go to Tags > New (in Google Tag Manager) and search for “Facebook”, you will not find any tag template.
-That’s because, by default, no such tag exists in the GTM container.
-You have to add it manually.
+Instead, you have to add it manually.
 In the older days, you had to use the Custom HTML tag to install FB pixel, but now, luckily, there is a very convenient feature called Community Template Gallery.

 A community gallery is where anyone in the community (who can code) can create custom templates of Variables or Tags.

-In Google Tag Manager, go to Templates > Tag Templates > Search Gallery and in the search field, enter Facebook.
+In Google Tag Manager, go to Templates > Tag Templates > Search Gallery, and in the search field, enter Facebook.

 #3.
 Facebook Pixel Pageview Tag